top of page

 From the Director

-I am honored to take the helm of the Reproductive Scientist Development Program (RSDP) as it enters its thirty-first year.
-The RSDP has been carefully shepherded through its first three decades by leaders in the field of reproductive medicine and I am proud to follow in their footsteps.
+I am honored to lead the Reproductive Scientist Development Program (RSDP) as it enters its 37th year.
+The program has been carefully guided by leaders in reproductive medicine, and I am proud to continue this legacy.

 About Us